kieranp7/cyberscurity-journey/README.md

 ---

-## IT Career Switch traineeship - courses, milestones and completions (with certificate of completion)
+## IT Career Switch Cyber Security traineeship - courses, milestones and completions (with certificate of completion)

 ### Completed